Industrial Glossary

 Procurement & Supply ChainRequest for Quotation

 A formal document sent to potential suppliers inviting them to submit a price quote for specified products or services.
-In B2B industrial procurement, RFQs typically include product specifications, quantities, delivery requirements, and payment terms.
+In industrial procurement, RFQs usually include specifications, quantities, delivery requirements, and payment terms.

 RPM